ras52017/Anaconda_Titans/README.md

 1) What are the top 3-5 indicators/comorbities are found with diabetes patients?

-2) How does the occurence of diabetes differ between races, genders, and both combined?
+2) How does the occurence of diabetes differ between and within races, genders, and both combined?

 3) How well can future diabetes cases be predicted by the top indicators by training a model?